 The Hempstead Public School District and community had a specific goal for the design of its new 76,000-sf PK-5 elementary school on Washington Street: to ensure that the legacy of Marguerite G. Rhodes – a former school principal – was reflected and honored in the new facility.
 To tie Rhode’s legacy into the new building, BBS worked closely with district staff and administrators to create an inspiring, future-ready learning environment with ample connections to the outdoors.

-The new Marguerite G. Rhodes School creates one of the most technologically advanced public PK-5 facilities on Long Island.
+The new Marguerite G. Rhodes Academy represents one of the most technologically advanced public PK-5 facilities on Long Island.
 It engages students of multi-cultural backgrounds in a 21st century education, creating an effective environment to maximize student learning experience and potential for the future.
-The school is scheduled to open for the 2021-2022 school year.
+The school opened its doors on time for 2021/2022.

 - Client: Hempstead Union Free School District